SamhitaPal3/BJ_HC/README.md

    - Genes containing active SNPs are expected to rank higher.

 4. **Evaluate Performance**:
-   - Compare the methods using **precision-recall (PR) curves** to assess how well each method identifies active SNPs.
+   - Compare the methods using **precision-recall (PR) curves** to assess how well each method identifies candidate genes.

 #### **Output**
 1. **Precision-Recall Curves**: